• Skip to primary navigation

 Peruse the ESSE Purse Museum

-One place I recently visited in Little Rock is the Esse Purse Museum and let me tell you, IT IS SO COOL.
+One place I more recently visited in Little Rock is the Esse Purse Museum and let me tell you, IT IS SO COOL.
 This is a rather rare gem in Little Rock.
 By that I mean, it is one of two purse museums in the entire world, the other being in Seoul, South Korea.

 Esse features a fabulous permanent collection of purses and their contents from 1900-1999 while divulging into ever-changing societal norms, fashion, and status.
 Some purses are glamorous showy pieces while others are more simple and practical, but regardless of the bag, the contents of a purse give a rather intimate glimpse into a person’s life.

 Logan and I thoroughly enjoyed reading about each decade of handbags and how they connected to other notable moments in history.
 For example, while the 1920s may have had dazzling glittery evening bags, the 1940s were a stark contrast as wartime changed the way of life.
-Bags became more functional and changed materials in order to accommodate for a lack of resources.
-This period of time is when the first L.L.
+Bags became more functional and changed materials to accommodate for a lack of resources.
+This period is when the first L.L.
 Bean canvas bag came out!

 I won’t spoil the rest for you, you’ll just have to go visit for yourself!
-But Esse is definitely a museum to add to your travel bucket list.
+But Esse is a museum to add to your travel bucket list.

 P.S.
 I still have the very first purse I purchased.
 It was a coral Dooney & Bourke I saved up for so I couldn’t help but giggle when I saw one in the case for the ‘90s decade. ☺️